dse/windows/windows7.md

 -   Some fonts in Google Fonts will not display in Windows 7.
     Not in Google Chrome; not even in Firefox.

+-   Node.js doesn't support Windows 7.
+You can set an environment variable that will force it to run, but there are no guarantees.

 ## Links

 [ccadb]: https://www.ccadb.org/